marhoy/azure-dsvm/README.md

 # azure-dsvm
 Setting up an Azure Data Science Virtual Machine.

-These are thing you might want to do after spinning up a fresh DSVM:
+These are things you might want to do after spinning up a fresh DSVM:

 ## Upgrade all system packages to latest versions:
 ```bash